-Join in as the world descends on the sleepy Hertfordshire village of Leavesden, just outside of London.
+Join in as the world descends on the sleepy Hertfordshire village of Leavesden, just outside of Watford.
 Based at the Studios where all eight of the Harry Potter films were made, the Harry Potter Studio Tour packages gives ordinary Muggles like you and me the chance to step into the enchanted world of Harry Potter.

 Book the Making of Harry Potter studio tour at Warner Bros.
 Studio near London – a memorable highlight to a short break or holiday treat.